Wrongful Pregnancy Lawsuits

 Compensation for Wrongful Pregnancy

-Generally, a successful wrongful pregnancy suit compensates the parent or parents of the child for expenses and intangible issues directly related to the pregnancy.
+A successful wrongful pregnancy suit compensates the parents of the child.
+Damages include medical expenses and issues related to the pregnancy.
 Expenses include:

-- Prenatal, delivery room, and neonatal medical bills
+- Prenatal, delivery room, and neonatal medical expenses

 - Lost wages from time spent pregnant or recovering from birth